ArcherYuePan/ArcherYuePan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-With a background in psychology, I am passionate about identifying behavioral inconsistencies in the marketplace and leveraging these insights to develop impactful research questions.
-My job market paper investigates the heterogeneity in consumer acceptance of AI products and services, addressing the question: Why do AI products originate in Western countries but diffuse more rapidly in Eastern countries?
-In another research project, I examine why some consumers are keen to negotiate prices while others dislike doing so.
-Additionally, I am committed to using my research to enhance both individual and societal well-being.
-My research also includes studies on charitable donations, misinformation, consumption happiness, and investment decisions.
+With a background in psychology, I am passionate about identifying and studying behavioral inconsistencies in the marketplace.
+I explore these inconsistencies across various situations and different consumer groups.
+My job market paper examines the heterogeneity in consumer acceptance of AI products and services, addressing the question: Why are consumers in Eastern countries more willing to adopt AI products compared to those in Western countries?
+In another research project, I investigate why some consumers are keen to negotiate prices while others avoid it.
+Additionally, I am committed to research that enhances societal welfare.
+My ongoing projects include studies on charitable donations, misinformation, consumption happiness, and investment decisions.

 I am currently on the 2024-2025 job market.